• Skip to primary navigation

 Storage

-Taiwanese sesame noodles are best enjoyed shortly after making, or the noodles will become bloated and lose their chew.
-However, you can make the sesame sauce up to 1 week ahead of time, if you keep it refrigerated.
-Just don't add any garlic to the sauce or it'll cause the sauce to go bad faster.
-You can also have the cucumbers and toppings prepared ahead of time as well.
+However, you can make the sesame sauce up to 1 week ahead of time and just keep it refrigerated.
+Avoid adding any garlic to the sauce or it'll cause the sauce to spoil quicker.
+The toppings such as the cucumbers, herbs, and peanuts can be prepared ahead of time as well.

 FAQ